-At AES, children do not have access to the internet. iPads allocated for use by the children have the internet disabled.
+At AES, children do not have access to the internet. iPads and tablets are available for staff to use and for restricted to the use of AAC for children.
 All children are also supervised when accessing technology.
-We support our families in regards to e-safety at home by making them aware of risks through discussion.
+We support our families in regards to e- safety at home by making them aware of risks through discussion.